hikaruisasleep/gurindam/README.md

 ## Licensing
 This project utilizes a split-license model to protect cultural and artistic assets while allowing the software architecture to remain open source.
 The codebase and C# scripts are licensed under the MIT License.
 See the `LICENSE` file for more details.
-All visual assets, 3D models, audio, narrative lore, and character designs are licensed under the Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0) License.
+All visual assets, 3D models, audio, narrative lore, and character designs are licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0) License.
 See the `LICENSE-ASSETS` file for more details.